Overview of Michigan Mortgages

 Michigan Mortgages Overview

-If you’re looking to buy a home in Michigan you’re not alone.
-The Michigan housing market has rebounded since the housing crisis, and in some cities homes are selling like hot cakes.
-The Great Lakes State has some expensive areas to buy a home (think: Huntington Woods) and some areas where housing prices have crashed (think: Flint).
+If you’re looking to buy a home in Michigan, you are not alone.
+The Michigan real estate has rebounded since the housing crisis, and in some cities homes are selling like hotcakes.
+The Great Lakes State has some expensive areas to buy a home, such as Huntington Woods, a wealthy Detroit suburb.
+But, the state has plenty of depressed housing markets, such as Flint, which help keep the state’s average prices pretty low.

-No Michigan counties have conforming loan limits over the standard $417,000 limit.
+No Michigan counties have conforming loan limits over the Fannie Mae and Freddie Mac standard $726,200 limit.
 The conforming loan limit is the maximum mortgage amount that can be re-sold on the secondary mortgage market.
-If you take out a mortgage that’s over the conforming loan limit in your county your mortgage will be considered a “jumbo loan” and will likely come with a higher interest rate.
+If you take out a mortgage that’s over the conforming loan limit in your county, your mortgage will be considered a "jumbo loan" and will likely come with a higher interest rate.

-Some U.S. counties are so pricey that their conforming loan limit is higher than $417,000.
+Some U.S. counties are so pricey that their conforming loan limit is higher than $726,200.
 For now, no Michigan counties have home prices high enough to merit raising the conforming loan limit.
-To put that in perspective, there are some states with over a dozen high-limit counties.
+In contrast, some states have over a dozen high-limit counties.

 Conforming and FHA Loan Limits by County